mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 ![](/images/melmint-v2-overview.png)

 Erg-minting involves allowing anybody to use a special transaction type (`DoscMint`) to prove that they completed a certain amount of sequential proof-of-work.
-This transaction then generates $k$ "ergs" for each DOSC of work done. $k$ here is not a constant, but an exponentially increasing conversion factor --- while 1 DOSC of work may generate $10$ ergs today, it might generate $100$ ergs a year from now.
-Due to this rapid inflation, ergs act as an on-chain, tokenized representation of _recent_ sequential work.
+This transaction then generates $k$ "erg" for each DOSC of work done. $k$ here is not a constant, but an exponentially increasing conversion factor --- while 1 DOSC of work may generate $10$ erg today, it might generate $100$ erg a year from now.
+Due to this rapid inflation, erg act as an on-chain, tokenized representation of _recent_ sequential work.

 The central mechanism uses **Melswap**, a built-in, Uniswap-like decentralized exchange that supports all Themelio-based tokens.
-Its objective is to _peg 1 mel to 1 DOSC worth of syms_, using a feedback loop that prints mels and buys syms or vice-versa.
-Recall that the Sym is Themelio's separate, proof-of-stake token.
+Its objective is to _peg 1 MEL to 1 DOSC worth of SYM_, using a feedback loop that prints mels and buys syms or vice-versa.
+Recall that sym is Themelio's separate, proof-of-stake token.
 First, we read two exchange rates off of Melswap:

-- $s$: how many syms can 1 mel buy
+- $s$: how much sym can 1 mel buy
-- $t$: how many syms can 1 erg buy
+- $t$: how much sym can 1 erg buy

-Then, Melswap targets an exchange rate of 1 mel = $tk$ syms --- that is, 1 DOSC ($k$ ergs) worth of syms.
+Then, Melswap targets an exchange rate of 1 mel = $tk$ sym --- that is, 1 DOSC ($k$ erg) worth of syms.
 When this $s=tk$ peg fails to hold, we use _inflation_ to back it:

 - **Mel too cheap**: This is the blue box in the picture, where $s<tk$.
-In this case, Melmint continually prints syms out of thin air, using them to buy mels, which are subsequently destroyed.
+In this case, Melmint continually prints syms out of thin air, using them to buy mel, which are subsequently destroyed.
 This artificially increases the demand for mel, increasing its purchasing power until $s=tk$.
 - **Mel too expensive**: This is the red box in the picture, where $s>tk$.
 Here, Melmint would instead print mels, using them to buy syms.
-This increases the supply of mels, decreasing its price until $s=tk$.
+This increases the supply of mel, decreasing its price until $s=tk$.

 We now take a look at each individual step in this process:

-## Step 1: Minting ergs
+## Step 1: Minting erg

-The first step in Melmint is for minters --- which can be anybody --- to mint **ergs**, $k$ of which represent a DOSC.
+The first step in Melmint is for minters --- which can be anybody --- to mint **erg**, $k$ of which represent a DOSC.

 ### Proving work

-Minters create ergs through a DoscMint transaction, something detailed in the [yellow paper]({{< relref path="../specifications/yellow.md#applying-special-actions" >}} "Yellow Paper").
+Minters create erg through a DoscMint transaction, something detailed in the [yellow paper]({{< relref path="../specifications/yellow.md#applying-special-actions" >}} "Yellow Paper").

 In summary, the [`data` field]({{< relref path="../specifications/yellow.md#transactions" >}} "Yellow Paper") of a DoscMint transaction contains two values: a _difficulty exponent_ $z$, as well as a _proof_ $\pi$.
 This uses MelPoW, a non-interactive proof-of-sequential-work system whose details aren't important for this document, but in short, $(D,\pi)$ is a proof that roughly $2^z$ nested hashes have been computed on the _seed_ $\chi$, which consists of the first input to the transaction, hashed together with the block hash of the block in which that first input was confirmed.